volatilityfoundation/volatility3/doc/source/Linux.rst

         linux.check_creds.Check_creds
         linux.check_idt.Check_idt

-.. note:: Here the the command is piped to grep and head in-order to give you sample list of plugins.
+.. note:: Here the the command is piped to grep and head in-order to give you sample list of linux plugins.

 Using plugins